galaxyproject/admin-training/sessions/03-production-basics/webservers.md

 If configuring SSL (out of scope for this training), out-of-the-box SSL settings are often insecure!

-Use the [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html) to check
+Use the [Mozilla SSL config generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to create a default config and [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html) to check it.

 ---
 # uWSGI